liquidlight/typo3-form-to-database/README.md

 Download and install the extension `form_to_database` with the extension manager module.

-## 3. Minimal setup
+## Setup & Usage

+### Finisher

+To start storing form results:

+1. Install the extension
+2. Edit the form you wish to store results for
-Add the finisher ("Save the mail to the Database") to your forms to start storing data.
+3. Add the finisher ("Save the mail to the Database") to your form - it is recommended you place this finisher first

-## 4. Command / Scheduler
+### Command / Scheduler

 It's possible to delete the form results by the command line or scheduler (Execute console commands).